What is a working interview? How to prepare so you land the job

 Let’s face it – who enjoys a job interview?

-Interviews can be daunting, but they’re usually a necessary part of getting a job.
+Interviews can be daunting, but they’re a necessary part of getting a job.
 They’re a chance for potential employers to find out more about you and decide if you’re suitable for the job, but they also give you a chance to find out more about the role too.

 More and more employers are turning to working interviews to help test a candidate’s skills and make sure they’re the best fit for the position.
 But what exactly is a working interview?
 Let me break it down for you.